 Henry Lawson, although born in Grenfell, went to school in Eurunderee, between Gulgong and Mudgee.
 The old Eurunderee School still stands today and is being preserved by a group of volunteers for visitors to explore.
 The town embraces Henry Lawson with the famous Henry Lawson Festival held every June long weekend and in the Henry Lawson Centre Museum.

 The Gulgong district is also world-famous for its clays, and both the town and its surroundings are a haven for potters, artists, tapestry workers, artisans and craftspeople.
-Clay festivals are held in Gulgong every three years attracting ceramicists from all over the world.
-The next festival, Clay Gulgong takes place 17-23 April 2016.
+Clay festivals are held in Gulgong every two years attracting ceramicists from all over the world.
+The next festival will take place in 2020.

 Why visit Mudgee Region?

 Just a three and half hour road trip, or 50 minute flight, from Sydney you’ll find an ideal escape from the hustle and bustle of the city.
 Whether you’re looking for the romance of a country escape, a place to celebrate with friends or a desire to explore our region’s heritage you will find a great range of lodging options, making Mudgee Region the obvious choice for your next getaway.
 There’s such diversity in the region: a great mix of restaurants, pubs, clubs all with different offerings.
 Art has grown over the last few years with galleries, museums, sculptures in the parks; attracting artists from all over the world.
 Our world-class wines and wineries offer so many different varieties to suit every palate with the winemaker themselves, in most cases, on-hand to enhance the experience.